In more detail

 You do not necessarily need to undertake an external penetration test to check the effectiveness of your HTTPS implementation.
 There are a number of publicly-available online testing services that you can use to do this.
 These services function by performing a test of a web server once a particular web address is entered.

-A low rating on any of these does not automatically mean that you are not complying with the security principle; however, it is likely that it does indicate you need to review your security measures and make appropriate improvements.
+A low rating on any of these does not automatically mean that you are not complying with the security principle; however, it is a fairly strong indication you need to review your security measures and make appropriate improvements.

 You should recognise that even if a system uses encrypted data transfer there are still occasions where data can be subject to unauthorised access.
 As with data storage, is important to be aware of these residual risks and address these as part of an encryption policy which should also include employee awareness training.
 Some examples include:

-- certain data relating to the communication may still be exposed (eg metadata) in an unencrypted form; and
+- certain data relating to the communication may still be exposed (eg metadata or DNS queries) in an unencrypted form; and

 - implementations relying on public-key infrastructure must implement strict certificate checking to maintain trust in end-points.